 Reference projects worldwide

-Cooling ceilings reach a high level of acceptance and satisfaction among users.
+Chilled ceilings reach a high level of acceptance and satisfaction among users.
 They appreciate the high degree of thermal comfort.
 The cooling without unpleasant air movement and drafts sets standards for healthy indoor climate.
 This is most mentioned reason why more and more hospitals are opting for ceiling cooling.

 From a medical point of view, we consider it very important for our patients to have draught-free, uniform thermal room conditioning.Thomas Höhn, Administrative Director, German Heart Centre, Berlin (DHZB)

 The perceived room temperature under cooling ceilings is slightly below the measured room temperature.
 This additionally reduces the energy required for cooling.
-The risk of condensation forming on the cooled ceiling is reliably and safely prevented by limiting the flow temperature and conditioning the fresh air.
+The risk of condensation forming on the chilled ceiling is reliably and safely prevented by limiting the flow temperature and conditioning the fresh air.

 In conjunction with a ventilation system for conditioning the room air, the ceiling cooling works optimally in terms of humidity and the hygienic air renewal from a heat-physiological point of view.
-For this reason, cooling ceiling technology has been used successfully for many years as an energy-efficient method for removing the dry cooling load.
+For this reason, chilled ceiling technology has been used successfully for many years as an energy-efficient method for removing the dry cooling load.